nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [10/15498d] sayHello [100%] 1 of 1 ✔
 ```

 This time, Nextflow will have created a new directory called `results/`.
 In this directory is our `output.txt` file.
-If you check the contents it should match our existing output.
+If you check the contents it should match the output in our work/task directory.
 This is how we move results files outside of the working directories.

 ### Takeaway